News

 Q6: How much tech savvy should a DPO become to keep on top of all these technology changes?

 A lot.
-In the same way system engineers, developers and system architects that are creating products has to be very aware about PbD.
-So, DPOs and they have to work together since the moment of exploring develop any innovation or business solution.
+In the same way system engineers, developers and system architects that are creating products have to be very aware about PbD.
+So, DPOs and they have to work together from the moment they start exploring or developing any innovation or business solution.